Don’t Face it Alone: Insider’s Guide to Seeking Children’s Mental Health Services

 It starts with an assessment by a physician.
 A therapist is sometimes brought in to assist with this process.
 Questions include whether the patient has a plan or intent to harm, whether they have support and if they can contract for safety – meaning they know what action to take if they feel they may harm themselves or others, such as calling a therapist or telling a parent.

-Another resource to be aware of is the National Suicide Prevention Lifeline at 1 800 273-TALK.
+Another resource to be aware of is the National Suicide Prevention Lifeline, which is available by texting or calling 988.
 This 24/7 service is free and confidential and provides prevention and crisis resources for people in distress.

 Resources for Children’s Mental Health